kubescape/vscode-kubescape/README.md

 with this extension.

-If, however, one wishes to use the latest and greatest it can be configured via the `Version Tier` option by setting it to 'latest'
+If, however, one wishes to use the latest and greatest it can be configured via the `Version Tier` option by setting it to 'latest'.

 ![kubescape-config](./images/kubescape-config.png)